 “Lehman had bought about 40 billion dollars worth of physical real estate all over the world.
 Desert in California, condos in Scotland, apartment buildings.
 And, it was stuff that was going to take ten years to liquidate.
 So, if the government had bailed out Lehman, it would have been a huge mess selling off all these illiquid assets.”

-Perhaps a lesson for investors who have too much capital tied up in illiquid assets.
-In a crash or crisis, one never wants it too difficult to shore up liquidity.
-First, it can prevent you from selling before the bottom falls out; secondly, with liquidity, one can take advantage of the bargains presented by the markets.
+In a crash or crisis, one never wants difficulty shoring up liquidity.
+First, it can prevent you from selling before the bottom falls out; secondly, with liquidity, one can take advantage of the bargains presented during market corrections.

 Relationships Matter on Wall Street

 The second reason, and more surprising in some ways, involves revenge.
 Richard Severin Fuld Jr., also known as Dick Fuld, was the final Chairman and CEO of Lehman Brothers.
 Fuld held this position from April 1, 1994, after the firm’s spinoff from American Express, until September 15, 2008.
-Fuld’s demise began ten years earlier when Long-Term Capital Management nearly went bust.
+Fuld’s demise began ten years earlier when Long-Term Capital Management (LTCM) nearly went bust.
 The highly leveraged hedge fund received a $3.6 billion bailout in 1998 from 14 banks.
 The deal was brokered and put together by the Federal Reserve Bank of New York.
-Only one large Wall Street bank refused to participate in the bailout.
-Lehman Brothers.
+Only one large Wall Street bank refused to participate in the bailout… Lehman Brothers.
 So, when it came time for Lehman to be bailed out in 2008, the banks and the Federal Reserve let them and Dick Fuld fail.

 Lessons from LTCM’s Bailout and Failure

-Avoid the Three L’s: Liquor Ladies and Leverage
+Avoid the Three L’s: Liquor, Ladies, and Leverage

 Sadly, John Meriwether likely never heard the long adage of legendary investor Charlie Munger.
 The famed Warren Buffett remarked in a CNBC Squawk Box interview many years ago,